blahosyl/task-manager-frontend/README.md

 The 5th model, Watcher, offers the same functionality not via a form, but by clicking the eye icon on a task.

 > [!NOTE]
-> Since a Watchers instance only contains to ForeignKey fields, editing and deletion are effectively the same, since changing either the watcher or the watched task will amount to a different Watchers instance
+> Since a Watcher instance only contains two ForeignKey fields, editing and deletion are effectively the same, since changing either the watcher or the watched task will amount to a different Watcher instance

-3 of the API models have full CRUD in the UI: Comment, Task & Watchers.
+3 of the API models have full CRUD in the UI: Comment, Task & Watcher.

 Deletion of Profile and User instances is possible in the API, but not in the front end.
 This has UX reasons, as explained in the section [UX improvements](#ux-improvements).